-Blackheads can appear almost anywhere, but they are most common on the face.
+Blackheads can appear anywhere on the body.
 When they occur in the ears, they can be difficult to eliminate.

 It is easy to overlook the ears when washing.
 Also, a person may not always thoroughly rinse away hair products, which can remain in or on the ears.
 A buildup of shampoo or dirt can cause blackheads to develop.

 Specific ingredients in skincare products were designed to unclog pores, and they may be useful in treating blackheads.
 Blackheads can also be removed using a tool, but a person should not attempt this at home.

 The outer ear, where blackheads can appear, captures sound, helps with balance, and protects the more sensitive inner ear.

 The skin of the outer ear needs to be treated with care because it is so close to the inner structures of the ear, which are delicate and crucial for hearing.

 The following methods can be used to clear blackheads even in vulnerable areas such as the ears.

 Many skincare products designed for the face can also be used, with care, in the ears.

 The American Academy of Dermatology suggest that salicylic acid can be effective in cleaning pores.

 People can use over-the-counter cleansers or masks with this ingredient to get rid of blackheads in the ear, though a doctor may prescribe a stronger product.